-That’s why our approach to educating children is diagnostic and prescriptive.
-Closely examining your child’s individual strengths and weaknesses, we prescribe the approach that is best suited to help your child achieve academic success in the areas where they struggle, and challenge them in the areas where they shine.
+Our approach to educating students is diagnostic and prescriptive.
+Through close examination and monitoring of each student’s individual strengths and areas for growth, we develop a plan and prescribe the approach that is best suited to help students achieve academic success in the areas where they struggle, and challenge them in the areas where they excel.

 How do we do it?

 For math and literacy, students are grouped and taught at their achievement level with the approach needed, not their grade level.
 This allows each student to achieve success, regardless of where they are academically in comparison to other students their age.
 Programs and strategies are specifically chosen for each class in order to maximize the impact of instruction.
 Students advance through the curriculum as they master skills rather than being held to a timeline based on grade or state mandated assessments.

 An average of seven students with one teacher during math and literacy allows the teacher to firmly grasp a student’s specific areas for growth, and make accommodations as needed.
 With this focused approach and small class sizes, the teacher is provided the opportunity to narrow in on the individual student’s needs and more effectively deliver instruction.

 Our day is uniquely structured.
 Since mornings are devoted to academic-level math and literacy groupings, these subjects are taught at the same time school-wide.
 This provides us with the ability to be flexible and responsive to the changing needs of each student.
 This includes being able to provide more support to students who continue to require more accommodations or provide additional challenge to those students who are advancing more quickly through the presented concepts.

 In the afternoons, students are in the homerooms with their grade-level peers.
 They receive science and social studies instruction in an inquiry based environment.
 Students also attend special area classes.
 These classes include physical education, music, technology/computer science, library, and art.